mrcheidel/time-object-db/README.md

 ## Objective:

-Develop a file based database in order to store any object type correlated to the epoc date time.
+The challenge was to create a database to store objects correlated over time for later use without the need to install and maintain exclusive services for this purpose.
+At the same time this database should be possible to use in cloud services such as the AWS Lamnda functions (high availability and auto scaling).

 The main features of the time-object-db are:
 - Store Objects into metrics.
-- Fetch metrics Objects from a windows time (betweeen fromEpoc and toEpoc)
+- Fetch metrics Objects from a windows time (betweeen fromEpoc and toEpoc).
 - Delete Objects from an specific metric.

 ### How to use - API Contract: